obsequey/ansible-role-borgbackup/README.md

 - `borgmatic_timer_minute`: Minute when regular create and prune cron/systemd-timer job will run.
 Defaults to  `{{ 59 | random }}`
 - `borgmatic_hooks`: Hooks to monitor your backups e.g. with [Healthchecks](https://healthchecks.io/).
 See [official documentation](https://torsion.org/borgmatic/docs/how-to/monitor-your-backups/) for more.
 - `borgmatic_timer`: If the variable is set, a timer is installed.
 A choice must be made between `cron` and `systemd`.
+- `borgmatic_timer_options`: Additional options for the timer to append after the main script in cron.
+Not used by default.
 - `borgmatic_relocated_repo_access_is_ok`: Bypass Borg error about a repository that has been moved.
 Defaults to `false`
 - `borgmatic_store_atime`: Store atime into archive.
 Defaults to `true`
 - `borgmatic_store_ctime`: Store ctime into archive.
 Defaults to `true`
-- `borgmatic_version`: Force a specific borgmatic version to be installed
+- `borgmatic_version`: Force a specific borgmatic version to be installed borg_archive_name_format
 - `borg_user`: Name of the User to create Backups (service account)
 - `borg_group`: Name of the Group to create Backups (service account)